-- The mobile home is for providing a residence to the property owner or to members of the owner's immediate family; and
+- The mobile home is for providing a residence to the property owner or to members of the owner's immediate family.

-- The mobile home is occupied by only one family and is not used for rental purposes; and
+- The mobile home is occupied by only one family and is not used for rental purposes.

-- The lot on which the mobile home is located is at least twenty (20) acres in size; and
+- The lot on which the mobile home is located is at least twenty (20) acres in size.

 - The mobile home is set back a minimum of two hundred (200) feet from any adjoining public street, and four hundred (400) feet from any other residential building existing at the time the mobile home is placed.